Morning Meditation to Start Your Day | How to Begin a Morning Practice

 Is 1 minute really meaningful?

 Yes.
 According to research from Stanford University, even a single minute of deep breathing can calm brain activity linked to stress.
 This effect was observed not only in children but also in adults in everyday settings.
+Moreover, research by neuroscientist Dr. Andrew Huberman (Huberman Lab) found that just five minutes of a breathing practice called “cyclic sighing” was even more effective than mindfulness meditation for improving mood and reducing stress.
+In other words, the “even one minute is okay” rule isn’t just about kindness to yourself—it has scientific evidence behind it.

 One Minute vs. Five Minutes: What’s the Difference?